 Sungold tomatoes are sweet and orange in color and they grow to approximately one inch in diameter.
 They are an indeterminate type of tomato that produces for a very long time, usually until the first frost arrives.

-These tomatoes get up to five inches in diameter, hence their name, and they have a slightly oval shape.
+These tomatoes get up to five inches in diameter, hence their name, and they have a slightly oval shape, like a perfect plum!
 They are heavy enough to make the perfect sauce, and they are especially tasty if you cut them in half and fire-roast them before cooking them.

 These fruits are elongated with a green color and stripes of both dark and light green.
 When ripe, their flesh is also green, and they are very juicy and tasty.
 They usually weigh no more than six ounces.